NixOS/nix.dev/source/concepts/flakes.md

 - Flakes cache evaluations of builds to save time on subsequent identical builds, which can save time when say running unchanged builds in Continuous Integration.
 - The v3 command-line interface, together with flakes, promotes making programs easy to run (using `nix run` to run executables in `outputs.apps`), including from remote repositories.
 - Flakes default to running in [pure mode], promoting a style of writing programs more likely to make them reproducible[^reproducible].
+- Prevents pointless rebuilds by only including tracked files in builds, for projects using [Git].

 [pure mode]: https://nix.dev/manual/nix/stable/tutorials/nix-language.html#impurities